robert-ds/random-quotes-generator/README.md

 # Contributing

-If someone wants to add or improve something, I invite you to collaborate directly in this repository: [random-quotes-generator](https://github.com/robert-ds/rq-generator)
+If someone wants to add or improve something, I invite you to collaborate directly in this repository: [rq-generator](https://github.com/robert-ds/rq-generator)

 # License

-random-quotes-generator is released under the [MIT License](https://opensource.org/license/MIT).
+rq-generator is released under the [MIT License](https://opensource.org/license/MIT).